dipanjanS/datasciencecoursera/RProgramming/ProgrammingAssignment2/README.md

 This script consists of two functions namely,

      1. makeCacheMatrix() - This function creates a special matrix object that can cache its inverse.
      2. cacheSolve()      - This function computes inverse of the special matrix returned by 'makeCacheMatrix' above.

-<u>__Key points:__</u> If the inverse has already been calculated and the matrix has
+<ins>__Key points:__</ins> If the inverse has already been calculated and the matrix has not changed,
-              not changed, then the 'cacheSolve' function should retrieve the inverse of the matrix from the cache.
+                           then the 'cacheSolve' function should retrieve the inverse of the matrix from the cache.

 The first function, `makeVector` creates a special "vector", which is